Giardiasis: Pathophysiology

+Antigenic variation and immune evasion

+Giardia duodenalis evades host immunity through antigenic variation of its variant-specific surface proteins (VSPs).
+Giardia's trophozoite genome contains more than 200 VSPs, but only one VSP is displayed on the trophozoite's surface at any given time.
+RNA interference (RNAi) suppresses all but one VSP mRNA, which results in only one VSP being expressed on the surface of the trophozoite.

+When switching occurs the previously expressed VSP disappears and a different VSP mRNA bypasses the RNAi suppressing and results in the expression of the new VSP on the trophozoites surface allowing the parasite to evade immunity.

 Host defence

 Host defence against Giardia consists of natural barriers, production of nitric oxide, and activation of the innate and adaptive immune systems.

 Natural barriers

 Natural barriers defend against the parasite entering the host's body.
 Natural barriers consist of mucus layers, bile salt, proteases, and lipases.
 Additionally, peristalsis and the renewal of enterocytes provide further protection against parasites.

 Nitric oxide production

 Nitric oxide does not kill the parasite, but it inhibits the growth of trophozoites as well as excystation and encystation.

 Innate immune system

 Lectin pathway of complement

 The lectin pathway of complement is activated by mannose-binding lectin (MBL), which binds to N-acetylglucosamine.
 N-acetylglucosamine is a ligand for MBL and is present on the surface of Giardia.

 The classical pathway of complement

 The classical pathway of complement is activated by antibodies specific against Giardia.

 Adaptive immune system

 Antibodies

 Antibodies inhibit parasite replication and also induce parasite death via the classical pathway of complement.

 Infection with Giardia typically results in a strong antibody response against the parasite.
 While IgG is made in significant amounts, IgA is believed to be more important in parasite control.
 IgA is the most abundant isotype in intestinal secretions, and it is also the dominant isotype in a mother's milk.
 Antibodies in a mother's milk protect children against giardiasis (passive immunisation).